SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-SuperFlyz81/README.md

 ##### Further examples

-- Additional examples (examples three to five) have been included for reference purposes.
+- Additional examples (examples three to six) have been included for reference purposes.

 ## ⚔️ Over To You